mlflow/mlflow/docs/source/auth/index.rst

      - ``2.0/mlflow/runs/search``
      - ``POST``
      - Only returns experiments which the user has ``READ`` permission on.
-   * - Search Registered Models
+   * - :ref:`Search Registered Models <mlflowModelRegistryServicesearchRegisteredModels>`
      - ``2.0/mlflow/registered-models/search``
      - ``GET``
      - Only returns registered models which the user has ``READ`` permission on.